CarlosDahmen/CarlosDahmen/README.md

 Since graduating from Fullstack, I've been focusing in Front-End technologies such as React and Next, and have taken courses in Typescript and Test-Driven Development using React Testing Library

+Currently working on [SET!}(https://carlosdahmen.github.io/setGame), a front-end implementation of the card game Set!

 ### Here are some deployed projects I've developed:

 - [Namegame](https://CarlosDahmen.github.io):